LERCO-FNO/Abdominal-Vessels-Segmentation/README.md

 - Residual Encoder U-Net (ResEnc)
 - SkeletonRecall nnU-Net (topology-aware)

-All models were trained using five-fold cross-validation on dual-phase CECT scans with manual annotations of abdominal vessels down to third-order branching.
+All models were trained using five-fold cross-validation on the **50-patient dual-phase CECT dataset** with manual annotations of abdominal vessels down to third-order branching.

 # Inference
 For inference you can use the default nnU-Net v2 inference functionalities provided through the Skeleton-Recall installation: